-Strawberry shortcake was a plated dessert in America before Americans even knew what plated desserts were.
-Here I’m continuing in that tradition, though I respect the single “big biscuit” approach that grannies all over North America have been employing for generations.
-You can adapt this recipe to make a single, large shortcake if you wish, just bake up the biscuit dough in an 8″ or 9″ round cake pan.
+Strawberry shortcake was a plated dessert in America long before Americans even knew what plated desserts were.
+Here I’m making the single-portion “big biscuit”-style shortcake that grannies all over North America have been making for generations.
+However I want to emphasize that you can adapt this recipe to make a large, slice-able shortcake if you wish.
+Just bake up the biscuit dough in an 8″ or 9″ round cake pan.

-Begin your shortcake by preheating your oven to 500 and arranging a rack on the very top shelf.
+Begin your shortcake by assembling your ingredients and preheating your oven to 500 and arranging a rack on the very top shelf.
 Combine your flour and leavening and sifting it together over a bowl.

 Press your cooked egg yolks through a fine mesh strainer into the bowl…